druid-io/druid-io.github.io/druid.md

 - 100+ PB of raw data
 - 30+ trillion events
 - Hundreds of queries per second for applications used by thousands of users
+- Tens of thousands of cores

 ## Is Druid Right for Me?

-Organizations have deployed Druid to analyze ad-tech, dev ops, network, activity stream (website), finance, and sensor data.
+Organizations have deployed Druid to analyze ad-tech, dev-ops, network traffic, website traffic, finance, and sensor data.
 In particular, Druid is a good fit if you have the following requirements:

 - You need to do interactive aggregations and fast exploration on large amounts of data
 - You need ad-hoc analytic queries (not a key-value store)